dhoer/k8s-env-gen/README.md

 Keys repeated in subsequent files will overwrite previous key values.
 Comments and blank spaces in env files are ignored.

+WARNING!
 Quotes and variable substitutions in env values are not supported at this time.

 ### ConfigMap Example